aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 # [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy)
 > [!NOTE]
-> A schema.org [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy) has a study design, two or more study subjects aka "cohorts" and one or more health condition outcomes.
+> A schema.org [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy) has a study design, one or more study subjects aka "cohorts" depending on the design and one or more health condition outcomes.
 > With these ingredients a MedicalObservationalStudy is able to describe [Population-Level Estimation](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html) much as it is represented and explained in the Book of OHDSI.

----
 ## Purpose and Objectives
+>
 The primary objective of this template is to guide users in documenting Medical Observational Studies consistently across DSWB pathfinders.
 By standardizing metadata and study elements, this template ensures that:

-> 1. **Study Documentation**: Critical study components are clearly defined, making studies easily understood and replicable.
+1. **Study Documentation**: Critical study components are clearly defined, making studies easily understood and replicable.
-> 2. **FAIR Principles**: Documentation aligns with the FAIR (Findable, Accessible, Interoperable, and Reusable) principles to support data sharing and reusability.
+2. **FAIR Principles**: Documentation aligns with the FAIR (Findable, Accessible, Interoperable, and Reusable) principles to support data sharing and reusability.
-> 3. **Cataloging and Discoverability**: Completed study documentation will be included in a searchable catalog, enhancing the discoverability of studies by keywords and facilitating a knowledge graph structure for interconnected research data.
+3. **Cataloging and Discoverability**: Completed study documentation will be included in a searchable catalog, enhancing the discoverability of studies by keywords and facilitating a knowledge graph structure for interconnected research data.

----

 > [!CAUTION]
 > There is one caveat.
 The MedicalObservationalStudy lacks the granularity to describe a population-level estimation study in detail.
 Specifically, it doesn't capture much of the logic that goes into the construction of study subjects and their health outcomes.